-What Can a Family Member Do with Agent Under Durable Power of Attorney Won’t Share Information?
+What Can a Family Member Do with Agent Under Durable Power of Attorney Won’t Share Info?

 I agree that it’s important for those managing another person’s funds to get professional investment advice.
-Not only will this help ensure against making bad decisions, but it also protects the fiduciary, whether an agent under a durable power of attorney or a trustee, from claims that they made investment mistakes.
+Not only will this help prevent against making bad decisions, but it also protects the fiduciary, whether an agent under a durable power of attorney or a trustee, from claims that they made investment mistakes.
 In addition, we always counsel transparency when it comes sharing information about assets the agent is managing.
-(See my first rule of thumb in this blog post about choosing an agent under a durable power of attorney.)
-This prevents malfeasance on the part of the agent and more often suspicion of malfeasance.
-It may well be that your father’s investments are fine as they are, but you have no idea unless you can get a statement and share it with your financial advisor— a seemingly simple request.
+This prevents malfeasance on the part of the agent and more often, avoids a suspicion of malfeasance.
+It may well be that your father’s investments are fine as they are, but you have no idea unless you can get a statement and share it with your financial advisor—which is a seemingly simple request.

-But what do you do when your sister doesn’t comply with your request for transparency?
+But what can you do when your sister doesn’t comply with your request for transparency?
 Unfortunately, you don’t have any direct legal rights.
 You could petition the local probate court to be appointed your father’s conservator and to remove your sister as his agent, but this will be an uphill battle.
-The court is likely to defer your father’s choice of agent unless you can show actual malfeasance on your sister’s part.
-The process, if you were to pursue this route, would likely be costly and time consuming and make your relationship with your sister more difficult.
+The court is likely to defer to your father’s choice of agent unless you can show actual malfeasance on your sister’s part.
+The process, if you were to pursue this route, would likely be costly and time-consuming as well as make your relationship with your sister more difficult.
 On the other hand, you would likely gain access to account information through the process.

 You could also wait until your father’s death and seek information at that time.
 As a beneficiary of his estate, your legal right to information would be more clear.
 But it still wouldn’t be direct.
 Your father’s executor or personal representative would have the right to information, not you.

-This article provides a bit more information on the duties of agents or “attorneys-in-fact” under durable powers of attorney to disclose information.
+This article about trustees and agents under powers of attorney provides a bit more helpful information about their duties to disclose information.